Writing

 I can’t go for a few moments without sliding back my chair and gazing with massive self-love at my library.

-Geoff Dyer, on books, in Unpacking My Library
+Geoff Dyer, Unpacking My Library

 Living abroad meant a move out of quotation marks.